-The Master of Architecture program is open to students who hold a professional level Bachelor of Architecture degree.
-The threesemester program is designed for students who wish to explore in greater depth subjects related to urban design, preservation of the built environment, architectural design, or architectural technology.
+The Master of Architecture program is designed for students who wish to explore in greater depth subjects related to urban design, preservation of the built environment, architectural design or architectural technology.
 Students enrolling in the graduate program must have secured a minimum 2.75 grade point average in their undergraduate studies.
 See the Graduate Schools Catalog for detailed information on the graduate program.